-3.1 Weather forecasts
+3.1 Winter Weather Forecasts

 - 3.1.1 Daily weather forecasts are received throughout the winter period and are specific to Flintshire County Council.
-The forecast is provided by MeteoGroup who are the largest private weather forecasting organisation in Europe.
-MeteoGroup utilise their experience at weather forecasting combined with information provided by Ice Prediction sensors situated at:
+The forecast is currently provided by MetDesk.
+MetDesk utilise their experience at weather forecasting combined with additional data from weather models and information provided by Ice Prediction sensors situated at:

 - 1. A55 at Brynford

 - 2. A541 at Hendre

-to predict the weather for a 36 hour period from 12 noon daily.
-The weather forecast is provided through a web based system - RoadCast and this forms the basis of the decision making process with regards to gritting actions taken in the interest of road safety over the succeeding 24 hours.
+to predict the weather for a 36 hour period from approximately 12-noon daily.
+The weather forecast is provided through a web based system and this forms the basis of the decision making process with regards to gritting actions taken in the interest of road safety over the succeeding 24 hours.

-- 3.1.2 MeteoGroup provides forecast information in the in the following format: - Projected road surface temperature graphs for two ice sensor sites within the County and others in the neighbouring Counties.
-These sites have been specifically chosen to provide information which is considered representative of the whole County. - A site specific forecast for each of the ice sensor sites covering a 36-hour period from the time of issue (normally 1300 hrs). - A 24-hour consultancy service, staff can talk to forecasters at the Weather Centre to expand on the general forecast. - ► A 2-10 day forecast text indicating the outlook. - A morning summary in text describing the events of the night before and a preliminary forecast covering the succeeding 24 hours. - Alerts and forecast amendments electronically and by direct contact throughout the 24 hour period. - 3.1.3 A cross boundary partnership approach is adopted throughout the North Wales Group of Authorities to ensure an effective and consistent service delivery. - A North Wales protocol for distributing daily weather forecasting information and proposed action details has been formally adopted.
-This has been coordinated through North Wales Trunk Road Agency (NWTRA) and has establishes improved communications between neighbouring Authorities, NWTRA and the North Wales Police.
-The actions of all the North Wales Authorities are recorded on the MeteoGroup web page for all partner authorities to view.
+- 3.1.2 The Forecast Provider provides forecast information in the in the following format: - Projected road surface temperature graphs for two ice sensor sites within the County and others in the neighbouring Counties.
+These sites have been specifically chosen to provide information which is considered representative of the whole County. - A site specific forecast for each of the ice sensor sites covering a 36-hour period from the time of issue (normally 12:00 hrs). - A 24-hour consultancy service, staff can talk to forecasters at the Weather Centre to expand on the general forecast. - A 2-5 day forecast text indicating the outlook. - A morning summary in text describing the events of the night before and a preliminary forecast covering the succeeding 24 hours. - Alerts and forecast amendments electronically and by direct contact throughout the 24 hour period. - 3.1.3 A cross boundary partnership approach is adopted throughout the North Wales Authorities and in conjunction with North & Mid Wales Trunk Road Agency (NMWTRA) to ensure an effective and consistent service delivery. - A North Wales protocol for distributing daily weather forecasting information and proposed action details has been formally adopted.
+This has been coordinated through the North and Mid Wales Trunk Road Agency (NMWTRA) and has established improved communications between neighbouring Authorities, NMWTRA and North Wales Police.
+The actions of all the North Wales Authorities are recorded on the Forecast Provider web page for all partner authorities to view.